GlobeTeam-Platform/ga-kursus-cicd/educates/workshop/content/exercises/02-repository/index.md

 Where the `Remote Origin Url` is the path to your new repository.

-Note yours will probably have a different url.
+Note yours will have a different url.